|fr | es|

-Our Fund: Over 35 years ago, a group of international civil servants in Geneva began practicing what governments preach, with members contributing 1% of their income to development projects.
+Our Fund: Forty years ago, a group of international civil servants in Geneva began practicing what governments preach, with members contributing 1% of their income to development projects.
 Now the 1% for Development Fund has members from a variety of professional backgrounds, but the motivation remains the same: to participate actively in the identification, selection and evaluation of projects, knowing that small investments – normally on the order of 10,000 Swiss francs or US dollars – can make a big difference in people's lives.
 Community needs can often be met by projects too small to fit the programmes of large national and international development agencies.
 And unlike those agencies, the Fund spends 0% of its regular contributions on overhead.

 How does it work?
 Follow the "About" link to find out.